AI for Cybersecurity Professionals

 As AI systems become increasingly integrated into government operations, they present evolving security challenges that require dedicated attention from cybersecurity leadership.
 The rapid adoption of AI has created a critical gap: while these systems are fundamentally software that should follow well-established cybersecurity practices, their unique characteristics demand new approaches to risk assessment, threat modelling, and security controls.

 AI systems possess distinctive properties that differentiate them from traditional software and create novel security vulnerabilities.
-They are dynamic and adaptive, learning and changing behavior based on data and interactions, making vulnerabilities harder to identify and contain.
-They perform complex tasks at unprecedented scale with reduced human oversight, meaning security failures can have amplified impacts across entire organizations.
-Most critically, LLM-based applications suffer from a fundamental design vulnerability - instructions and data are passed on the same channel - creating opportunities for prompt injection and model extraction.
+They are dynamic and adaptive, learning and changing behaviour based on data and interactions, making vulnerabilities harder to identify and contain.
+They perform complex tasks at unprecedented scale with reduced human oversight, meaning security failures can have amplified impacts across entire organisations.
+Most critically, LLM-based applications suffer from a fundamental design vulnerability – instructions and data are passed on the same channel – creating opportunities for prompt injection and model extraction.
 This, together with other AI-related attacks such as data poisoning and adversarial examples, creates threats that traditional security controls were not designed to address.

-Meanwhile, adversaries are actively targeting AI systems as high-value assets, seeking to extract proprietary models, poison training data, manipulate outputs, and exploit the trust organizations place in AI-driven decisions.
+Meanwhile, adversaries are actively targeting AI systems as high-value assets, seeking to extract proprietary models, poison training data, manipulate outputs, and exploit the trust organisations place in AI-driven decisions.
 This creates an urgent need for cybersecurity professionals who can integrate AI-specific risks into their threat models, develop appropriate controls and mitigations, and build incident response capabilities for AI security breaches.

 Target Audience